NathanRHD/makebook-js/README.md

 Based on the ['makebook' shell script](https://github.com/dgoodmaniii/makebook) by Donald P. Goodman III.

+## To Do

+- Reimplement logic for signatures other than quarto
+- Reimplement the internal use of big points (as given by pdfinfo)
+- Update the docs to reflect any changes in defaults/ settings from the original
+- Reimplement conversion of other units (?)

 ## Documentation

 An overview of how to use this tool (including helpful information on bookbinding) is provided [here](./DOCUMENTATION.md).